-- Clean-up Beads Important: Keep the beads at room temperature for at least 30 minutes before use.
+- Clean-up Beads - Important: Keep the beads at room temperature for at least 30 minutes before use.
 Store Clean-up Beads at +2°C to +8°C after use and do not freeze. - 80% ethanol solution (always prepare fresh on the day of the experiment, e.g. 8 ml 100% EtOH + 2 ml nuclease free water) - Nuclease-free water

-- 1. Let the Clean-up Beads come to room temperature for at least 30 min.
-Mix well by vortexing so that they appear homogenous and consistent in color. - Add 50 μl Clean-up Beads (1:1 volume ratio) directly into the 50 μl amplified Adapter-Ligated sample.
+- 1. Let the Clean-up Beads come to room temperature for at least 30 minutes.
+Mix well by vortexing so that they appear homogenous and consistent in color. - 2.
+Add 50 μl Clean-up Beads (1:1 volume ratio) directly into the 50 μl amplified Adapter-Ligated sample.
 Mix well by pipetting/vortexing and spin down briefly (make sure not to pellet the beads, the solution has to be homogeneous).
 Incubate at room temperature for 5 minutes. - 3.
 Place the tube in a magnetic separator for 3-5 minutes or until the solution is clear. - 4.
 Keep the tube in the magnetic separator and discard the supernatant (do not touch the beads as this might result in sample loss). - 5.
 Keeping the tube in the magnetic separator, add 200 μl fresh 80% ethanol to each sample tube. - 6.
 Incubate for 30 seconds at room temperature and then discard the 80% ethanol (be careful not to touch the beads while you remove the supernatant). - 7.
 Repeat 80% ethanol wash (steps 5-6) one more time for a total of two washes. - 8.
 Spin down and place the tube in the magnetic separator and discard residual ethanol with a P10 or smaller pipet. - 9.
-Dry the sample tube at room temperature for 2 minutes or until residual ethanol has completely evaporated (avoid drying beads until pellet appears cracked, as excessive drying decreases elution efficiency).
+Dry the sample tube at room temperature for 2 minutes or until residual ethanol has completely evaporated (avoid drying beads until pellet appears cracked, as excessive drying decreases elution efficiency). - 10.
+Add 17 μl of nuclease-free water to the sample and mix well on a vortexer.
+Pulse-spin down and incubate the sample at room temperature for 2 minutes. - 11.
+Place the tube in the magnetic separator for 2 minutes until the solution is clear. - 12.
+Transfer the supernatant (15 μl) into a new 1.5 ml LoBind Tube.